tamilh45/OS-Linux-commands-Shell-script/README.md

 Testing the commands for the desired output.

 # COMMANDS:
+DEVELOPED BY:N.NAVYA SREE
+REG.NO:212223040138
 ### Create the following files file1, file2 as follows:
 cat > file1
 ```
 chanchal singhvi